Adjunct Faculty – Adult and Graduate Studies (Multiple Openings)

 Eastern Nazarene College, 23 E. Elm Avenue, Quincy, MA 02170

-The mission of Eastern Nazarene College is to serve God, the Church, and the World by providing a quality liberal arts education to students of all ages.
-Consistent with its Wesleyan heritage, ENC seeks to create and maintain an environment which awakens and fosters truth, righteousness, justice and holiness as made possible by God’s transforming grace through Jesus Christ.
+- Wesleyan: Consistent with our rich Wesleyan holiness tradition, we create and maintain an environment which awakens and fosters truth, righteousness, and justice as made possible by God’s transforming grace through Jesus Christ.

 Our lifestyle guidelines reflect the “Articles of Faith and “Agreed Statement of Belief” of the Church of the Nazarene and the Mission Statement of Eastern Nazarene College.
 The premise of our lifestyle guidelines is to exemplify such personal, moral, and religious conduct as shall be above reproach.
 This lifestyle premise is for everyone working and living on campus: students, faculty, staff, and administration.
 This lifestyle premise is a rationale for desirable behavior and attitudes.
 To be in accord with the purposes and spirit of the College and with the doctrines and standards of the Church of the Nazarene, our lifestyle practices exclude: drinking alcoholic beverages, engaging in sexual acts with anyone other than your spouse, viewing pornographic and violent videos/movies, using illegal drugs or misuse of prescription drugs, participating in gambling, or using tobacco in any form.
 The College also asks employees to follow dress code guidelines.
 The College expects all employees to live by this lifestyle premise.
 We ask for an understanding of the need for lifestyle standards, a good spirit in keeping them, and cooperative efforts in improving them.
 As ENC employees, we ask that you consider the larger picture that what we do and how we do it reflects on ENC and affects other people as well as ourselves.
 Our desire is to glorify God in all our efforts.